falke-ai-circuit/LOGReport/docs/token_processing.md

    - Case-insensitive exact token ID match (only if no token of this type exists)
    - Token ID contains match (only if no token of this type exists)

+3. Enhanced token matching logic:
-3. Token matching logic has been updated to be more specific about token types, ensuring tokens are matched by both token ID AND token type rather than just token ID
+   - Token matching logic has been updated to be more specific about token types, ensuring tokens are matched by both token ID AND token type rather than just token ID
+   - This approach correctly handles cases where FBC and RPC tokens share the same ID, which is common in the system
+   - The system can distinguish between different token types that have the same identifier, ensuring accurate token processing and management

-3. Token creation for unmatched files:
+4. Token creation for unmatched files:
    - When a file is found but no matching token exists, a new token representation is created
    - The token is added to the node automatically
    - Original token ID case is preserved for FBC files

-4. Unified handling of all token types:
+5. Unified handling of all token types:
    - All token types (FBC, RPC, LOG, LIS) are processed using the same logic
    - Token type is always determined from the filename or directory structure
    - Distance-based matching logic has been removed for improved accuracy

+### Token Storage Implementation

+The Node class now stores tokens as a dictionary of lists (`Dict[str, List[NodeToken]]`) to handle multiple tokens with the same ID but different types.
+The `add_token` method in the Node class has been updated to:

+1. Store tokens in lists grouped by token ID
+2. Check if a token of the same type already exists for a given ID
+3. Replace existing tokens of the same type rather than adding duplicates
+4. Allow multiple tokens with the same ID but different types to coexist

+This implementation ensures that both FBC and RPC tokens with the same ID can be stored and retrieved correctly.

 ### Configuration Requirements